pyutils/line_profiler/README.rst

     I didn't manage to come up with a meaningful name, so I named it after myself.

-* Why not use hotshot instead of line_profile?

-    hotshot can do line-by-line timings, too.
-However, it is deprecated and may disappear from the standard library.
-Also, it can take a long time to process the results while I want quick turnaround in my workflows. hotshot pays this processing time in order to make itself minimally intrusive to the code it is profiling.
-Code that does network operations, for example, may even go down different code paths if profiling slows down execution too much.
-For my use cases, and I think those of many other people, their line-by-line profiling is not affected much by this concern.

-* Why not allow using hotshot from kernprof.py?

-    I don't use hotshot, myself.
-I will accept contributions in this vein, though.

 * The line-by-line timings don't add up when one profiled function calls another.
 What's up with that?